lachrist/aran/README.md

      * `var` declarations at the top-level scope are normalised into property definition on the global object.
      * `var` declarations inside functions are hoisted and normalised into `let` declarations.
      * `const` declarations are normalised into `let` declarations and a static type error is throws upon rewrite attempt.
-  3. Aran hoist its `let` declarations at the top of lexical blocks.
+  3. Aran hoists its `let` declarations at the top of lexical blocks.
      This makes the temporal deadzone disappear.
      To restore the behaviour of the temporal deadzone, a token is associated to each variable.
      At runtime, these tokens will refer to a boolean value indicating whether their associated variable has already been initialised or not.